jmarkowski/simple-todo-script/README.md

 ```

+## Remove

-Finally, you can remove items from your todo list when you're done.
+You can remove items from your todo list when you're done.

 ```bash
 $ todo.py -r 1